mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/optimized-experience.en.md

 ## Facilitate data filling

-**Forms** are sets of related inputs that have a common purpose, for example, such as those in which personal data is requested.
+We recommend using **forms** to collect the data you need from the user.
+Forms are **sets of related inputs** that have a common purpose, for example, such as those in which personal data is requested.

 In turn, the **inputs** are fields where the users must fill and edit the required information.
 They should have a logical order within the form and the required ones should be differentiated from the optional ones.
 Additionally, they must be long enough so that users can view the information they have entered and easily review and edit them.